Your Impact

 Under Father Angel’s leadership, these parishes aspire to build up the Church.
 His track record suggests that together these faith communities are destined for great things.

 On May 21, 2016, the parish community of St. Anthony of Padua Catholic Church in Ray City, Georgia, saw a long-held dream come true with the dedication of its new church building, pictured below.
-Father Angel used the monetary award from the Lumen Christi Award to spearhead the construction of the new church.
-For the previous eight years, Father Angel has pastored three mission churches that spanned three counties in Georgia and had multicultural parishioners.
+Father Angel used the monetary award from the Lumen Christi Award to spearhead the construction of the new Church.
+For the previous eight years, Father Angel has pastored three mission churches that spanned three counties in Georgia, serving a multicultural parish.

-Now in Swainsboro, Father Angel is looking for that same unifying transformation he witnessed in Ray City.
+Now in Swainsboro, Father Angel is seeking the same unifying transformation he witnessed in Ray City.
 Holy Trinity is a predominantly Hispanic parish in a town where Hispanics make up less than 4 percent of the population, and Catholics are an even smaller percentage.
-He said, “It doesn’t matter the race, the nationality or whatever. … It’s about the inclusion.”
+He said, “It doesn’t matter the race, the nationality, or whatever. … It’s about the inclusion.”

 Since January 2023, Holy Trinity parishioners have come to work every Saturday from 7 a.m. to 4 p.m.

-They have successfully expanded the church by eight feet on both sides to add more seating, seen below.
+They have successfully expanded the Church by eight feet on both sides to add more seating, as seen below.
 Now they are in the final months of work on a new parish hall.

-These renovation and expansion projects were estimated to cost $1 million—far in excess of the parish’s financial means.
-Yet Father Angel said he was able to do it all for just the cost of materials thanks to the commitment of his parishioners to their church and its growth.
+These renovation and expansion projects were estimated to cost $1 million—far exceeding the parish’s financial means.
+Yet Father Angel said he was able to do it all for just the cost of materials, thanks to the commitment of his parishioners to their Church and its growth.
 They waited 20 years for these changes.

 “It’s just amazing when the community works together.
 When we are motivated, it really works.”

-Father Fredy Angel, a Church builder in every way, draws on St. Francis of Assisi for inspiration.
+Father Fredy Angel, a Church builder in every way, draws inspiration from St. Francis of Assisi.

 “Building Church comes with the spirit of St. Francis.
 God called him and said, ‘Just build my Church,'” Father Angel explained.